Flavors of shared state in Cats Effect

 val localCounter: IO[Counter] = IOLocal(0).map

--backed Counter for our entire application, and share it.
+Now, we can create one IOLocal-backed Counter for our entire application, and share it.

 As a good practice we'll reset each counter after each server request finishes processing (just in case any fibers are recycled between serial requests), but in reality it's likely that we'll just get a new fiber for each request.